AdithDAV/Immersive-Meditation-App/README.md

 - **User-Controlled Interaction:**
   - **Decision:** Users can manipulate the positions of audio sources and their own listener position within the virtual space.
   - **Perceptual Consideration:** Provides users with control and agency, enhancing engagement and allowing for personal exploration of the sound landscape, which can be particularly beneficial for educational and entertainment purposes.

+- **Guided Narration:**
+  Our application controls the narrator's movement using keyboard keys, enabling the narrator’s voice to emanate from various directions.
+This decision enhances cognitive engagement by leveraging the benefits of spatial audio cues, which stimulate different brain signals related to attention and spatial awareness.

+  Core Functionality and Future Enhancements:
+     - **Current Implementation:** Uses straightforward keyboard controls to ensure the application is accessible and easy to use, laying a solid foundation for core functionality.
+     - **AI Integration Potential:** Future updates can incorporate AI to automate and enhance narrator movements, improving the dynamic interaction and personalization of the narrative experience based on user feedback and advances in technology.

+- **Enjoy the Nature feature:**
+  - **Multisensory Stimulation:** Movement in our app is designed to interact with the 3D audio environment, providing a multisensory experience that can deepen the meditative state.
+As users move, the changing audio cues can help to anchor their attention in the present moment, a fundamental aspect of meditation.

 These decisions are fundamental in creating an interactive and immersive auditory environment that is both intuitive and enjoyable for users.